zbito5/Database-Project/README.md

 ├── 📂 scripts/

-│   ├── 📄 create_tables.sql      # SQL for creating the tables in the SportsLeague database
+│   ├── 📄 database creation.sql & databasetablechanges.sql # SQL for creating the tables in the SportsLeague database and editing our table creation

 │   ├── 📄 insert_data.sql        # SQL insert statements for populating the tables with data